 A: The short answer is no, unless you only buy one type of knife.
 Sharpeners are often very specific on the types of knives they can sharpen.
-Some only sharpen standard 20-degree blades, some only sharpen 15-degree blades.
+Some only sharpen German-style 20-degree blades, some only sharpen Japanese-style 15-degree blades.
 Others don’t sharpen specific types, like serrated blades and larger hunting knives.
 You’ll need to determine the type of knife you need to sharpen before buying the appropriate sharpener.

 I’m sure you have more knife sharpening questions than these, and we’re happy to help in any way we can.
 Put your additional questions in the comments and we’ll answer them right away.

 (Disclaimer: This post contains affiliate links for which we receive a small commission.)